amavicpos/47-Tuc-project/README.md

 # 47 Tuc Project
-This repository contains coursework and data related to the 47 Tuc project, involving astrophysics and data analysis centred around the 47 Tucanae globular cluster.
+This repository contains a coursework project involving astrophysics and data analysis centred around the 47 Tucanae globular cluster.
 The primary file is a Jupyter Notebook for Python-based analysis.

 ## Contents
 - `data/`: Directory containing relevant data files.